-- Business owners who are well-qualified: Typically, charge cards require business owners to have good to excellent personal credit scores (of at least 670) for approval.
+- Business owners who are well-qualified: Typically, you’ll need a personal credit score of 670 to get a business charge card.
 This is because of the no preset spending limit.
 If your personal credit score is below 670, consider a fair credit business credit card.

 - Business owners who can pay off their balance in full monthly: Unlike small business credit cards, charge cards are due in full every month.
 If you fail to meet this requirement, your account will be hit with a late fee of at least $38.
-There are some cards that let you pay over time with interest, like American Express business cards.
+There are some cards that let you pay over time with interest, which may help you fund your business.

 - Business owners who want no preset spending limit: Business charge cards typically have no preset spending limit because they’re due in full monthly.
 This is beneficial to business owners who are looking to make large purchases and know they can afford to pay off their balance in full monthly.